Azure/spark-cdm-connector/documentation/overview.md

 # Using the Spark CDM Connector

 ***Limited preview release*** <br/>
-Guide last updated, Sept 10, 2020
+Guide last updated, Sept 12, 2020

-**NOTE:  This latest version of the doc applies to the 0.17 version of the Spark CDM Connector.**
+**NOTE:  This latest release of the doc applies to the 0.17 version of the Spark CDM Connector.**

 **NOTE: The 0.16 version simplified several of the connector options.
 Code written that uses earlier versions of the connector may need to be modified to use the revised options introduced in 0.16.**